 I’m a beginner with Facebook ads.
 Where should I start?

-What is the Facebook Blueprint Certification?
+What is the Meta Blueprint Certification?

 More information on the program is available here.

-How does the Facebook auction work?
+How does the Facebook/Meta ad auction work?

-Performance in the ad auction on Facebook-owned properties takes into account a variety of factors, including the Bid, Estimated Action Rate, and Relevance of the ad (building an acronym commonly referred to as BEAR).
+Performance in the ad auction on Meta-owned properties takes into account a variety of factors, including the Bid, Estimated Action Rate, and Relevance of the ad (building an acronym commonly referred to as BEAR).

-What is the Learning Phase on Facebook?
+What is the Learning Phase in Meta Advertising?

-The Learning Phase describes a period when Facebook’s systems are gathering sufficient data for effective ad optimization across targeting, timing, creative, and placement options.
+The Learning Phase describes a period when Meta’s systems are gathering sufficient data for effective ad optimization across targeting, timing, creative, and placement options.
 One of the most common topics involving the learning phase relates to making edits that reset learning.